Streaks App Alternatives 2026: 6 With a Free Tier

 4. Done: When the gap is the twelve-habit cap

-Done removes Streaks' twelve-habit cap and adds support for multiple completions per day, custom intervals, and detailed analytics.
-Power users with ten or more concurrent habits, multi-step routines, or quantified self spreadsheets find Done's flexibility worth the subscription.
+Done exists for the people Streaks' twelve-habit cap boxes in.
+It removes the cap and adds multiple completions per day, custom intervals, and detailed analytics, so power users running ten or more concurrent habits, multi-step routines, or quantified-self spreadsheets tend to find the flexibility worth paying for.
+The category support and color coding scale to long lists in a way Streaks simply cannot.

 5. Productive: When the gap is widgets